docker/docs/engine/install/binaries.md

 ---
 description: Instructions for installing Docker as a binary.
 Mostly meant for hackers who want to try out Docker on a variety of environments.
 keywords: binaries, installation, docker, documentation, linux
-title: Install Docker Engine - Community from binaries
+title: Install Docker Engine from binaries
 redirect_from:
 - /engine/installation/binaries/
 - /engine/installation/linux/docker-ce/binaries/
+- /install/linux/docker-ce/binaries/
 ---

 > **Note**: You may have been redirected to this page because there is no longer